m-waqas007/WebDev-Odyssey/README.md

 # WebDev-Odyssey
-A collection of my beginner-friendly web development projects.
+A collection of my beginner-friendly web development(frontend) projects. 🚀